Kiyoshika/feather-wms/README.md

 ```

 This will execute all necessary SQL to construct the database for the first time.
 You wouldn't need to do this again unless you add/modify tables or switch computers.

+**NOTE**: If you get permission denied while running the client, try another `sudo service postgresql restart` after using `make newdb`.